Romeo-CEO/intellifin-loan-management-system/docs/domains/system-administration/stories/story-1.12-mtls-service-to-service-communication.md

 5. Backward compatibility maintained (no application code changes required)
 6. Performance testing validates <20ms p95 latency overhead (NFR9 target)

+### Implementation Summary
+- Provisioned dedicated Linkerd rollout assets (`infra/linkerd`) with a kustomization that annotates every workload namespace for sidecar injection.
+- Added bootstrap (`scripts/linkerd/bootstrap.sh`) and verification
+  (`scripts/linkerd/verify.sh`) automation to keep control-plane installation and TLS validation repeatable in CI/CD or break-glass situations.
+- Updated Keycloak manifests so the identity provider participates in the mesh while its PostgreSQL backend remains proxy-free to avoid non-HTTP traffic interception.
+- Extended the observability stack with a Linkerd pod monitor and alert rules for handshake failures and proxy restarts so mTLS regressions trigger proactive notifications.
+- Documented verification workflows and performance expectations in both the Linkerd README and this story for future operators.

 ### Linkerd mTLS Implementation
 ```yaml
 # Enable Linkerd sidecar injection at the namespace level